-A minimum of five minutes after athletes are called to the firing line, they must be given an eight (8) minute Preparation and Sighting Stage before the start of Record Firing in the prone position (or kneeling if the alternative K-P-S firing order is used).
+A minimum of five minutes after athletes are called to the firing line, they must be given an eight (8) minute Preparation and Sighting Stage before the start of Record Firing in the kneeling position.
 This stage begins with the command PREPARATION AND SIGHTING STAGE...TIME LIMIT EIGHT (8) MINUTES...START.
-Athletes may continue to prepare their prone positions, remove CBIs, dry fire, and fire unlimited sighting shots.
-When the command START is given, athletes are authorized to load and fire when they are ready to begin sighting shots.
+Athletes may continue to prepare their kneeling positions, remove CBIs, dry fire, and fire unlimited sighting shots.
+When the command START is given, athletes are authorized to load and fire when they are ready to begin Sighting shots.
 The Range Officer must inform athletes when 30 seconds remain in the Preparation and Sighting Stage by announcing THIRTY SECONDS.
 At the end eight (8) minutes, the Range Officer will command STOP.
-After the command SIGHTING SHOTS...STOP between the Sighting and Record Stages, rifles may remain loaded and in position ready for the RECORD FIRE START command.
+After the command SIGHTING SHOTS...STOP, between the Sighting and Record Stages, rifles may remain loaded and in position ready for the RECORD FIRE START command.
 If electronic targets are used, a pause to change the targets to Record Fire is necessary.